Long gone are the 1960s days of flower power and counterculture hippies.

 The percentages of baby boomers using prescription drugs:

-- The vast majority of Americans age 50+ (85%) say they have taken a prescription drug in the past five years, and three-fourths (76%) say they are currently taking at least one prescription drug on a regular basis.
+- An overwhelming majority of Americans aged 50+ (85%) confirm that they have taken a prescription drug in the past five years, with three-fourths (76%) currently taking at least one prescription drug regularly.

-Taking so many prescription drugs may not be a good thing.
+Taking so many prescription drugs is not a good thing.

-Instead of taking mind expanding drugs as they did in their youth, aging, injured, and ill boomers escape through drugs like Xanax, Zoloft, and Oxycodone, and Vicodin.
+Instead of relying on mind-altering substances like they did in their earlier years, aging, injured, and ill baby boomers now turn to medications such as Xanax, Zoloft, Oxycodone, and Vicodin for relief.

 Reference: Mixing Alcohol with Medicines